kojima-hi/PC_Setting/mac.md

 | Open the font window | cmd t      |

-## Partiiton
+## Partition
 ### Clean volume
 1. Open `/Applications/Utilities/Disk Utility.app`
 1. Choice target volume and click `Erase`

 ## Migration
 ### How to migrate
 You can migrate data between Macs easily.
 Follow the guidance in your initial setup.
-(MBP) Use a USB-C cable to connect the PCs, though not a charging USB-C calbe that comes with MBP.
+(MBP) Use a USB-C cable to connect the PCs, though not a charging USB-C cable that comes with MBP.

 ### Needed manual settings
 #### System Preferences